-Students will have holidays consistent with the A-State academic calendar.
+During the junior, senior, and graduate semesters, students will have holidays consistent with the A-State academic calendar.
 Individual course syllabi and the Supervised Practice Rotation Schedule provide additional information about the CP schedule.

 Graduation and Program Completion Requirements (Required element 8.2m)